Margaret Fernando, post-doctoral associate

 Kendall Mackin

 Kendall first joined the lab in 2021 as an undergraduate intern primarily assisting with a project looking at soil health related to different cover crop arrangements and fertilization approaches in organic vegetable production.
 She earned a B.S. in environmental science with a minor in plant science at the University of Florida in the spring of 2023.
 Since then, she has assisted with lab work for several different projects including work with nutrient cycling analyses and soil health indicators.
-She plans to expand her research efforts to focus on determining which soil health indicators are best suited for Florida sandy soils in citrus groves, and to assess soil health in sustainable grafted blueberry production.
+She earned her MS conducting research focused on the optimization of a soil enzyme activity assay for using coarse textured soil and its application in assessing the impact of cover crops on soil health in Florida citrus groves.

 Allison Schmidt